harrislapiroff/chromamine.com/src/posts/3d-printed-irish-whistle-stand.md

 ## Top finish

-3D printing is done layer by layer vertically, line by line, and I spend a lot of time trying to compensate for the visible extrusion lines to produce objects that are attractive and aesthetically polished.
+3D printing is done line by line, and I spend a lot of time trying to compensate for the visible extrusion lines to produce objects that are attractive and aesthetically polished.
 I tried a few different methods of finishing the top and finally settled on "ironing" in which the hot printer nozzle makes a final pass over the top layer at a fraction of the extrusion width to smooth out the lines.
 It also extrudes a small amount of filament as it goes to fill in micro-gaps in the surface.

-This is fairly effective, but, for whatever reason, there are some noticeable uneven bits in the finish of the base.
+This is fairly effective, but, for whatever reason, there are some noticeable uneven bits in the finish.
 I'd like to dial in my ironing settings – or come up with a different method of finishing the top that I prefer.

 ## Different shapes